 - To foster a sense of community among the Scholars, alumni, and those working with the program

 Ingram Scholars receive full-tuition support each year plus stipends for special summer service projects.
 Vanderbilt will provide additional need-based financial aid to those Ingram Scholarship recipients whose demonstrated financial need exceeds the amount of full tuition.
 Scholarships are renewable annually through the senior year contingent on the maintenance of a 3.0 minimum GPA and fulfillment of service-related requirements.
-Throughout their years as an Ingram Scholar, students are required to maintain a twenty-hour monthly service commitment and to complete at least one, but no more than two, summer service projects.
+Throughout their years as an Ingram Scholar, students are required to maintain a 20-hour monthly service commitment and to complete at least one summer service projects.
 Summer support is also available for students to work closely with a faculty member on a research/service project.
 Ingram Scholars meet weekly in large and small groups to discuss individual and collective progress, and to reflect on the personal meaning and societal implications of service.
-The Ingram Scholarship Program is coordinated by a faculty director who oversees scholar activities associated with the program.
+The Ingram Scholarship Program is coordinated by a faculty director who oversees Scholar activities associated with the program.